programmfabrik/easydb-documentation/content/technical/types/maskset/build_standard.en.md

   - Different delimiters for fields with the same order number can be combined
   - Each field will be followed by the specified delimiter if it is not the last field

-- Multilanguage fields are renderered in the current frontend language
+- Each standard is rendered for each active database language
+  - For multi language fields, if the field has content for the current language, the standard is rendered in this language
+  - If the language is not set, a fallback language is used

 - Empty fields are ignored and not concatenated
   - If all fields are empty, the System Object ID is used as a fallback (in the form "`#<_system_object_id>`")

-### Standard and Fulltext Search:
+### Standard and Fulltext Search

 All standards of any object are always added to the fulltext search.
 This means that for every field that is not enabled for the fulltext search, but is used for any of the standard fields, the object will be (indirectly) searchable for the value of the field.

-### Linked Objects:
+### Linked Objects

 A field that contains a linked object is rendered by using the standard of the linked object with the highest order.